heyitsgabe/Fibonacci/README.md

 # Fibonacci
-Program to run the fibonacci up to the selected value ni the sequence
+Program to run the fibonacci up to the selected value in the sequence